ulfsauer0815/LambdaLifter/README.md

 ###Currently missing
 - scoring (global)
 - saving game progress
-- not all extensions are implemented (see below)
+- not all extensions are implemented (see above)

 ##Installation
 Install required libraries